 Further Information on Planning a Trip to Innsbruck

-- For more information visit the Innsbruck Tourism Website.
-For further information about planning your trip around Austria visit the Austria Tourism website, where you can also keep up to date with all my adventures.
+- For more information, visit the Innsbruck Tourism Website.
+For further information about planning your trip around Austria, visit the Austria Tourism website.